Pogo (comic strip): Animation and puppetry

 The Birthday Special and I Go Pogo were released on home video throughout the 1980s and 1990s.
 The Birthday Special was released on VHS by MGM/UA Home Video in 1986 and they alongside Turner Entertainment released it on VHS again on August 1, 1992.

 I Go Pogo was handled by Fotomat for its original VHS and Betamax release in September 1980.
 HBO premiered a re-cut version of the film in October 1982, with added narration by Len Maxwell; this version would continue to air on HBO for some time, and then on other cable movie stations like Cinemax, TMC, and Showtime, until around February 1991.
 Walt Disney Home Video released a similar cut of the film in 1984, with some deleted scenes added/restored.
 This version of the film was released on VHS again on December 4, 1989, by Walt Disney Home Video and United American Video to the "sell through" home video market.

-As of 2019, there's still no word of Warner Archive planning to release Birthday Special on DVD.
-That special (along with I Go Pogo) have never officially been made available on DVD.
-Selby Kelly had been selling specially packaged DVDs of We Have Met the Enemy and He Is Us prior to her death, but it is unknown whether or not further copies will be available.